 What Happens If I Miss The Deadline?

 Other benefit-specific policies may be ideal for keeping premiums within your budget after the deadline passes.
 The range of coverage will vary.
 First-dollar plans, limited-benefit and more comprehensive policies can be easily compared and designed specifically to fit your needs.
 Simply ask us about them!
-However, if a policy does not comply with ACA guidelines, you will be assessed a penalty.
+However, if a policy does not comply with ACA guidelines, although you will not be assessed a penalty, critical benefits may be lacking or missing.
 Critical-illness and disease-specific (cancer, for example) contracts are more suitable for supplemental benefits, and not primary coverage.
-Property and casualty products can be purchased at any time.
+Property and casualty products can be purchased at any time, along with life and disability products.

-What Impact Will The Trump Presidency Have On Healthcare?
+What Impact Does The US Presidency Have On Healthcare?

-There will be very few changes that impact 2018 plans.
-All major changes will be effective in 2019 or 2020.
+Additional changes may become effective in 2023.
 The enhancement of HSA plans, and the re-introduction of cheaper major medical policy options is likely.
-However, major components of the ACA Legislation will remain, including guaranteed insurability, covered pre-existing conditions, and children allowed to remain on a parent's policy until age 26.
+However, major components of the ACA Legislation will remain, including guaranteed insurability, covered pre-existing conditions, and children allowed to remain on a parent’s policy until age 26.
 It is also likely that individual states will be provided a bigger role in policy-making, instead of the federal government.
+24-month short-term coverage is now available, and offers an attractive cheap option.
+It is possible that temporary plans could become more restrictive within the next several years.

 More customized high-deductible plans, along with HSA enhancements may also be developed.
 Additional companies are expected to re-join the Ohio health insurance market.
-Aetna and UnitedHealthcare, who once offered private individual plans in all counties, may begin offering plans again in 2019 or 2020.
+Aetna and UnitedHealthcare, who once offered private individual plans in all counties, may begin offering Exchange plans in Ohio within the next several years.
 Additional carriers, including Humana and Medical Mutual, could possibly increase their service area.
 Cigna and Kaiser are two additional large carriers that could also consider offering private coverage.
-Senior Medigap coverage is not likely to be impacted.
+Senior Medigap coverage has not been impacted, although last year, a new High-Deductible (HD) Supplement plan was introduced (Plan G-HD).

 What If I Already Have Coverage?

-You are required to have "qualified" health insurance that meets specific requirements including the inclusion of "essential health benefits."
+You are not required to have “qualified” health insurance that meets specific requirements including the inclusion of “essential health benefits.”
 Previously, if you owned a plan that was issued on or before March 23, 2010, you could probably keep it (if you wish) and would not have to change.
-This was covered under the "grandfathering of plans" clause.
+This was covered under the “grandfathering of plans” clause.
 NOTE: Group plans do not qualify for grandfathering benefits.
+Also, very few grandfathered plans are still active.

 You may also receive correspondence that you have to replace that plan.
 If you receive a letter or email indicating that the existing policy will terminate, please contact us immediately, so we can review your options, which may include extending the termination date of the contract.
 Each carrier has the discretion to either continue or terminate private plans.
 Typically, you are notified in September or October so you have ample time to select a policy effective January 1st.
 It is not unusual for policies to be replaced by similar plans with very few changes.

-Even if preventive benefits (which are mandatory) are not included and pre-existing conditions are not covered, it still may qualify as a grandfathered contract.
+Even if preventive benefits (which are mandatory) are not included, it still may qualify as a grandfathered contract.
 If it is an individual policy, you will have options that allow you to retain coverage.
 Typically, you are notified of the status.
 In some situations, you can renew the policy for an extended period of time.
 However, as new plans are developed and introduced, many older plans are replaced.
 If you recently retired, it is likely that you do not have a grandfathered plan.

 What Companies Are Offering Coverage?

-NOTE: Miami Valley Hospital (pictured below) and its many facilities, are integral to Premier's Senior provider network.
-Additional hospitals include Good Samaritan, Atrium Medical, Upper Valley Medical Center, Dayton Children's, Cincinnati Children's, and Tri-Health.
-Premier offers very attractive Medigap plans for Seniors, but no longer offers plans for applicants under age 65.
+NOTE: Miami Valley Hospital (pictured below) and its many facilities, are integral to Premier’s Senior provider network.
+Additional hospitals include Good Samaritan, Atrium Medical, Upper Valley Medical Center, Dayton Children’s, Cincinnati Children’s, and Tri-Health.
+Premier offers very attractive plans to its employees, but not through the Marketplace or Medigap programs.
+Premier Virtual Care can treat and evaluate conditions through a video chat.
+The service is available 24/7.
+Premier previously offered Exchange coverage in the Buckeye State.

 What Are The Cheapest Available Ohio Health Insurance Policies?